PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1987 - As part of Battle Group ALFA, CG-31 departs Subic Bay enroute to Sydney (3 - 7 June) and Melbourne, Australia (10 - 14 June).

-2007 - Stepping the Mast ceremony is held for DDG-104, which was attended a number of members of the USS STERETT Association.
+2007 - Stepping the Mast ceremony is held for DDG-104, which was attended by several of members of the USS STERETT Association.

 2007 - DDG-104 is christened by Michelle Sterett Bernson (Ship's Sponsor), Diana Sterett (Matron of Honor and Michelle's mother), and Dr. Le T. Phung (Matron of Honor).